Product Photography for Advertising & Sales

 Click on any of the thumbnails to see a larger version of the image.
 See more packshot photography here

 Good product photography involves thinking about how to show the product off well.
 Even with catalogue shots this need not mean that all items are photographed in exactly the same way.
 Sometimes it is useful to show the contents of a boxed set, for example (see the record boxed sets above).
 For some products it may help to show coloured LED lights functioning correctly (see the flash trigger above).
 It is rarely enough to have just one image to represent a product.
 Often it needs to be shown from several angles or in more than one state for the buyer to really understand it.
-This might be like the mobile lighting unit above shown in operating mode and also ready to move.
+This might be like the mobile red and black lighting unit above shown in operating mode and also ready to move.

 360 Degree Product Photography